surrealdb/surrealist/README.md

 ## Disclaimer
 - The latest release always attempts to be up-to-date with the latest SurrealDB beta.
 No attempt is made to keep Surrealist compatible with the latest nightly builds.
 - Connections to remote servers may require a HTTPS connection.
 You can easily configure SSL for your server using tools like Letsencrypt and nginx.
-- This project is maintained entirely free of charge and in my spare time.
-I will make a best attempt at supporting as many features and workflows as possible, however I do not have the resources to cater to every use case.

 ## Development
 This project is built using [Tauri](https://tauri.app) and [React](https://reactjs.org/).